 Erick is a very small city located in the state of Oklahoma.
 With a population of 972 people and just one neighborhood, Erick is the 235th largest community in Oklahoma.

-Unlike some cities, Erick isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Erick are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Erick is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Erick is a city of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Erick who work in law enforcement and fire fighting (23.57%), management occupations (18.79%), and office and administrative support (10.83%).

-Erick is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Erick doesn't have a public transportation system that people use for their commute.

-The citizens of Erick are slightly less educated than the national average of 21.84% for the average city or town: 15.00% of adults in Erick have a bachelor's degree or advanced degree
+The percentage of adults in Erick with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.00% of adults in Erick have a bachelor's degree or advanced degree.

 Erick is a very ethnically-diverse city.
 The people who call Erick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Erick residents report their race to be White, followed by Black or African-American.
 Erick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.64% of the city’s residents.
 Important ancestries of people in Erick include Irish, German, English, French, and Scots-Irish.